fotisj/pydelta/readme.txt

 Installation
 ------------

-Install python 3.3 (other versions of 3.x haven't been tested; 3.4 should work.)
+1. Install python 3.3 or 3.4 (newer versions of 3.x haven't been tested, older versions don't work)
-Install dependencies: pandas, scipy, matplotlib, profig (all on pypi).
+2. Install dependencies: pandas, scipy, matplotlib, profig (all on pypi).
-Download or checkout pydelta.py
+3. Download or checkout pydelta.py

-(you can run ``pip install -r requirements.txt`` to get them all, or in general: from python_dir/scripts pip install library_name where library_name is pandas etc.)
+(you can run ``pip install -r requirements.txt`` to get all dependencies, or in
+general: from python_dir/scripts ``pip install library_name`` where library_name is pandas etc.)

 Usage of pydelta: